spacotto/grimoire/python/chapters/chapter080.md

 print(is_venv())  # True if running inside a virtual environment
 ```

-Practical use — guard a script that must run in a venv:
+For practical use, guard a script that must run in a venv:

 ```python
 import sys